project-gemmi/gemmi/docs/utils.rst

 This is debatable as can be seen from ccp4bb `discussions <https://www.mail-archive.com/ccp4bb@jiscmail.ac.uk/msg30444.html>`_ on how to compare B-factors between two structures.
-Anyway, RMAD is a good metric.
-It is calculated after (linear) scaling of the predicted numbers to fit experimental values.
+But for sure RMAD is a more robust metric, so we also use it.
+It adds another complication, though.
+To minimize the absolute deviation we cannot use least-squares fitting, but rather quantile regression with q=0.5.

 Another metric is the rank correlation.
 It is interesting because it is invariant under any monotonic scaling.
 But it is not guaranteed to be